rescript-lang/bucklescript.github.io/docs/build-configuration.md

 ## bsc-flags

 Extra flags to pass to the underlying `bsc` call.
 Notably: `["-bs-super-errors"]` for turning on [cleaning error output](https://reasonml.github.io/blog/2017/08/25/way-nicer-error-messages.html).
 No need to pass this flag for a Reason project; it's enabled by default.

+## Environment Variables

+We heavily disrecommend the usage of environment variables, but for certain cases, they're justified.

+### Error Output Coloring: `NINJA_ANSI_FORCED`

+This is mostly for other programmatic usage of `bsb` where outputting colors is not desired.

+When `NINJA_ANSI_FORCED` is set to `1`: `bsb` produces color.
+When `NINJA_ANSI_FORCED` is set to `0`: `bsb` doesn't produce color.
+When `NINJA_ANSI_FORCED` is not set: `bsb` might or might not produce color, depending on a smart detection of where it's outputted.

+> Note that bsc, the barebone compiler, will always be passed `-color always`.
+See more details in [this issue](https://github.com/BuckleScript/bucklescript/issues/2984#issuecomment-410669163).